Compass Point Studios

-Compass Point Studios was a music recording studio in the Bahamas, founded in 1977 by Chris Blackwell, the owner of Island Records.
-The concept of the studio was of a recording facility supported by in-house sets of artists, musicians, producers and engineers, all dedicated to a specific and recognisable sound and style.
+Compass Point Studios was a music recording studio in the Bahamas, established in 1977 by Chris Blackwell, founder and owner of Island Records.
+The concept of the studio was of a recording facility supported by in-house artists, musicians, producers and audio engineers, all dedicated to a specific and recognisable sound and style.
 The session band at the studios, as well as visiting recording artists, became known as the Compass Point All Stars.

-Located 16 kilometres west of Nassau, on the island of New Providence, the studio attracted musical artists from around the world to record at its facilities during the 1970s and 1980s.
-AC/DC's Back In Black, one of the best-selling albums of all time, was one of many albums recorded there.
+Located 16 kilometres west of downtown Nassau, on the island of New Providence, the studio attracted musical artists from around the world to record at its facilities during the 1970s and 1980s.
+AC/DC's Back in Black (1980), one of the best-selling albums of all time, was one of many albums recorded there.
 The studio closed in September 2010.